 It was a little over 500 hundred years ago.
 The event changed the world, quite literally.
 It was changed by one man’s vision and valor, persistence and perseverance, and fortitude and fearlessness.
-Historians would remember it was the same year of the Reconquista, when the subjugating Islamic hegemony was expelled from the Iberian peninsula.
+Historians would remember it was the same year of the Reconquista, when the subjugating Islamic hegemony was expelled from the Iberian Peninsula.
 The long unwelcome visitors were finally expelled after almost eight centuries.
 The man petitioned the recently united Crowns of Castile and Aragon, the Spanish kingdom, for ships, sailors and supplies.
 He wanted to circumnavigate the globe for yet to be discovered land masses and new routes to Asia for evangelism and trade.
 While land travel would have made more sense, it wasn’t doable.
-The overland trade arteries between the west and east were clotted by Islamic powers, this time the ever encroaching Ottomans.
+The overland trade arteries between the west and east were clotted by Islamic powers, this time the ever-encroaching Ottomans.

 This Genoese man, known by the Spanish as Cristóbal Colón, was Christopher Columbus.
 After his request was granted, he sailed west.
-Instead of hitting the east, unknown to him, he bumped into a new word which he thought was the Indies (or the Asian countries).
+Instead of hitting the east, unknown to him, he bumped into a New World which he thought was the Indies (or the Asian countries).
 Sure, pre-Columbian European, African and Asian explorers may have stepped foot onto the New World, but it was because of Columbus that the two worlds were united.

 From the nineteenth century Washington Irving’s innocuous veneration of Columbus to the twentieth century Howard Zinn’s scathing criticisms of Columbus, we are all left scratching our heads; what is truth?
 In addition, we are tossed many outlier curve balls, such as the claim that the Admiral was a double agent for Portuguese to sabotage Spain.

 Washington Irving’s long debunked fictional fancy flair that Columbus “proved that the world was round,” was later used to attack the “unscientific Church.”
-Round earth believing Columbus had to follow reason and fight against the “flat earth believing” Church.”
+Round earth believing Columbus had to follow reason and fight against the “flat earth believing” Church.
 A prime example can be seen in the infamous Andrew Dickson White’s “History of the Warfare of Science with Theology in Christendom”:

 “The warfare of Columbus the world knows well: how the Bishop of Ceuta worsted him in Portugal; how sundry wise men of Spain confronted him with the usual quotations from the Psalms, from St. Paul, and from St. Augustine; how, even after he was triumphant, and after his voyage had greatly strengthened the theory of the earth’s sphericity, with which the theory of the antipodes was so closely connected, the Church by its highest authority solemnly stumbled and persisted in going astray.”

 Poor White, his vicious and radical anti-Christian bias, makes this, along with many other parts of his book, an embarrassment to the modern historian.
 White is flat out false, a peddler of fake news.
 For thousands of years, pretty much all intellectuals knew the world was spherical.
 The debate was not over if it was round, but how round and what size was the sphere.
 Today, the elephant in the room isn’t White or even Irving, rather it’s an anti-Christian historical revisionist.
 That person is the late Marxist Howard Zinn.
 If Irving’s calms were anemic acetic acid, Zinn’s are hard sulfuric acid.
-While the eighteenth century Irving made Columbus into a hero, twentieth century Zinn made Columbus into a hideous, sinister monster.
+While the eighteenth-century Irving made Columbus into a hero, twentieth century Zinn made Columbus into a hideous, sinister monster.

 Otherwise smart people, like Black Jazz musician Daryl Davis and Joe Rogan (seemingly out of ignorance, not malice) propagate this fiction that has infected the culture.
 With Joe Rogan agreeing, Davis claimed that “Christopher Columbus was a serial killer, rapist and pillager and he didn’t discover a thing.”
 Zinn, however, seems to be maliciously twisting the truth to promote his socialistic ideas.
 Chapter one of his substandard, poorly-documented book “The People’s History of the United States” shows Columbus in the most scathing way.
 While holding the authoritative badge of historian, Zinn commits historical blasphemy.